 Autosaving and Version History

 Kapwing uses autosave for user projects.
 In order to save a project, you will need to be signed in to Kapwing.
 Once signed in, the site should automatically back up your work every few minutes, so you don't have to manually save your progress each time!
-You can check when your project was last saved by clicking the down carrot next to the green "Export" button (1-2).
+You can check when your project was last saved by clicking the Settings button on the top right of the editor.

 Exporting and Downloading

 Once you're done creating and editing your project, click the green "Export" button in the top right corner of the Studio.
-Kapwing will immediately begin processing your project.
+This will lead you to the export settings.
+Here you can choose the files Format, Resolution, and Compression Level of the export.
+Once the settings are to your liking, select the "Export" button underneath the other settings.
 Keep in mind that for longer or larger videos, this could take several minutes.
 But images and shorter videos should only take a few seconds to process!

 Once your project is finished processing, just select "Download" from the right side of the screen to save the project directly to your device.
 From this page, you can also share your content directly to Facebook, Instagram, and Twitter, or get a short, shareable link to your project!